 - (The classic indirect way) "Oh, that sounds like it'll be fun..." (and hope they get the hint and formally invite you.
 But if not, let it slide.)

-How well do you get along with the people?
+How well do you get along with the people who will be there?

 A broader issue in whether inviting yourself is okay is how much will people like your company once you're there?
-If you're a nice, fun, interesting person, who gets along well with everyone who's coming to that outing, or with people in general, then nobody's really going to protest if you appear.
-On the other hand, if you tend to be a little more of a dead weight kind of person, or are actively off-putting in some way, then everyone's less likely to appreciate you trying to horn in on their plans.
-If you can improve the overall social impression you make, you'll give yourself more leeway to invite yourself to things.
+If you're a fun, interesting person, who gets along well with everyone who's coming, then nobody's really going to protest if you appear.
+On the other hand, if you tend to be a little more of a "dead weight" friend, or are actively off-putting in some way, then everyone's less likely to appreciate you trying to horn in on their plans.
+If you can improve the overall social impression you make you'll give yourself more leeway to invite yourself to things.

-I think that's what's really at the heart of it a lot of the time when people ask if it's okay to invite themselves somewhere.
+I think that's often what's really at the heart of it when people ask if it's okay to invite themselves somewhere.
 They're really wondering, "Do these people like me and want me around?"
-For example, they're semi-close to a group of friends who they want to spend more time with, but they're usually not formally asked to join them.
-They wonder if they should take charge and ask if they can come along, but they're also worried that the group doesn't actually want them there.
+For example, they're semi-close to a group they want to spend more time with, but they're usually not formally asked to join them when they hang out.
+They wonder if they should take charge and ask if they can come along, but they're also worried that everyone doesn't actually want them there.
 Maybe in the past they've spent time with these people, but have felt ignored or left out, or like they were quiet and boring.